damianhakert/damianhakert.github.io/source/posts/2016-06-22-gitlab-8-9-released.html.md

 Downtime notice: while technically this release allows one to upgrade without downtime, one may get errors if new comments or award emoji are created/assigned during the upgrade.
-As a result it's best to take the application offline unless you are OK with getting errors.

 *__Note__: We assume you are upgrading from the latest version.
 If not, then also consult the upgrade barometers of any intermediate versions you are skipping.
 If you are upgrading from a GitLab version prior to 8.0 and you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).*